MAVProxyUser/YushuTechUnitreeGo1/README.md

 You can find the respective files in:<br>
 Go1_2021_12_10_d799e0c3/raspi/Unitree/autostart/webMonitor/dist/

-The MQTT locic can be further understood by disassembling appTransit.
+The MQTT locic can be further understood by disassembling /home/pi/Unitree/autostart/appTransit/build/appTransit.

 ```
   bVar1 = std::operator==(pbVar3,"controller/action");